-Our outreach team meet entrepreneurs every week that are addressing an aging issues with their skill set:
+Our outreach team meets entrepreneurs every week that are addressing aging issues with their skill set:

-Organization development specialists have known community-based services, especially small non-profits, have struggled to strategically leverage digital tools and solutions–even websites.
+Organization development specialists have known that community-based services, especially small non-profits, have struggled to strategically leverage digital tools and solutions–including websites.

 But have you caught yourself thinking:

 “We don’t need to do that, our seniors don’t know how to use technology.”